-The vendors website, support services, and other interfaces used over the Internet shall support native IPv6.
+The vendor’s website, support services, and other interfaces used over the Internet shall support native IPv6.
 This shall be demonstrated by native IPv6 connections each of the vendor’s Internet facing services.
 Vendors who do not have all Internet facing elements IPv6 is not a vendor who truly supports IPv6.

 All elements, protocols, and services must support IPv6 without the need for IPv4.
 True IPv6 support means there are no other signal, protocol, or other element support that needs IPv4.

-All elements in the system which requires the ability to communicate back to the cloud (or support services) must be able to do this with IPv6 only.
-For example, an element in the system which need to check for software/firmware updates must work with IPv6 only.
+All elements in the system which require the ability to communicate back to the cloud (or support services) must be able to do this with IPv6 only.
+For example, an element in the system which needs to check for software/firmware updates must work with IPv6 only.
 This means the vendor’s total solution must be IPv6 functional.
 Other examples include status updates to the cloud, API access, and other “system communications.
 This requirement is essential for IoT and M2M elements in a system.